rebelsky/sams-assorted-musings-reflections/mood-swings-2019-12-16.md

 have to use our restricted fund.
 I'm the second-largest donor to that fund, and I would much rather the funds get used for other purposes then feeding random students [3].
 It also bothers me because it's dishonest and a violation of self-governance.
-It doesn't help that I also recently learned that someone had stolen much of the flintwork that John Whittaker had put out for sale as a fundraiser for Anthropology.

 Surprisingly, there was a positive aspect to the CS Table discussion.
 One of my colleagues raised the issue of students who are food